 Tony Blair’s political legacy was making “progressive” the contested ground in British politics.
 Hence “progressive Conservatism” and “progressive Liberalism” and, I suppose, “progressive Labour”.
 George Osborne once even talked about “progressive austerity”.
 It shouldn’t be a surprise that some voters are turned-off by this marketing triumph.
 Yet this apparent consensus masks the real differences between the coalition and the opposition.
-Julian Glover's piece in the Guardian today makes an important argument: the coalition needs to be more ideological.